-Data Bureau will never ask you to transfer money or disclose banking log-in details over a phone call.
+Data Bureau (Singapore) will never ask you to transfer money or disclose banking log-in details over a phone call.

 Call the 24/7 ScamShield Helpline at 1799 if you are unsure if a contact is legitimate.